 Where to Relax & Retreat

 Make the most of the late-summer rays by recharging waterside with a lakefront home rental on Lake Sinclair.
 Whether you are looking for a spacious modern property that sleeps 10 or a cozy rustic escape for a few, there are plenty of styles to choose from.
-Many rentals have docks, sandy beaches, fire pits for perfectly roasting marshmallows and some even include paddleboards or kayaks for you to use during your stay.
+Many rentals have docks, sandy beaches, and fire pits for perfectly roasting marshmallows; some even include paddleboards or kayaks for you to use during your stay.
+Lake Sinclair is home to some of the best fishing in the state for largemouth bass, bluegill, crappie, and catfish.
+Many homes are located in a quiet cove of the lake and are perfect for fishing off of the dock and even come with fishing poles for guests to use.

 Beautiful gardens and an enchanting garden path will take you from your private dock on Lake Sinclair to The Real Reel home furnished with an eclectic mix of local antiques within a rustic backdrop.
 Enjoy the kayaks, floats and stand-up paddle boards available or simply relax with a good book in the rocking chairs on the screened porch for some downtime.